ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   - checks the formatting of CMake code via [`cmake-format`][] . *(René Schwaiger)*
 - Some cache issues on the Travis build job for cached haskell sandboxes have been resolved. *(Armin Wurzinger)*
+- Travis caches downloaded Homebrew packages to improve the reliability of macOS build jobs. *(René Schwaiger)*

 ## Compatibility